 - Example: A restaurant may need health department approval and a food handling license.

-Set Up Business Finances
+Step 7: Set Up Business Banking and Finances

 - Open a separate business bank account to manage finances.